Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 Can I Add Chocolate Chips?

 You absolutely can.
-For best results, stir chocolate chips into the granola after it has completely cooled to prevent melting.
+For best results, stir the chocolate chips into the granola after it has completely cooled to prevent them from melting.

 Can I Reduce the Amount of Protein Powder?